 Consumption of sugary, highly processed foods is bad for ANY body, and hence, intake should be limited and controlled.

-Life is too short to spend most days thinking about food: how much or how little to eat, how long to work out to negate it.
+When she points out that life is too short to spend most days thinking about how much or little to eat and how long to exercise to undue the calories.

 How DARE any health-conscious person think about how much or how little they should eat?

 The body positive influencer is encouraging mindless, rather than mindful, eating.